google/wmt-mqm-human-evaluation/README.md

 We refer to our paper for more details of the experimental setup.

-## Types of extra human evaluations ##
-### Multidimensional Quality Metrics (MQM) ###
-The Multidimensional Quality Metrics (MQM) framework was developed in the EU QTLaunchPad and [QT21](www.qt21.eu) projects.
-It provides a generic methodology for assessing translation quality that can be adapted to a wide range of evaluation needs.
-The core idea is to establish a standard hierarchy of translation issues (potential errors) that can be pruned or extended with new issues as required.
-Annotators identify issues in text at a suitable granularity, and the results are summarized using a procedure that is specific to the application.
-Please read our paper to see how we adapted MQM to the machine translation use case.

-### Scalar Quality Metrics (SQM) ###
-Similar to the WMT setting, the Scalar Quality Metric (SQM) evaluation collects segment-level scalar ratings with document context.
-Different from the 0-100 assessment of translation quality used in WMT, SQM uses a 0-6 scale for translation quality assessment.
-Another difference is that the sentences were rated by professional translators instead of crowd workers or researchers.
-We refer to pSQM for SQM labels that were acquired with professional translators.

 ## Files part of this repository ##

 1. [mqm_newstest2020_ende.tsv](ende/mqm_newstest2020_ende.tsv) MQM labels aqcuired for 10 submission of WMT 2020 for English-to-German.